The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   This code will NOT throw an error because we never actually change the value of the variable `bffs`.
 The value of `bffs` remains the same — a reference to the Array.
 We can add values to array referenced by `bffs` without changing the reference stored in `bffs`, so this works!
 This demonstrates the _reference value_ of complex data types.

-9. **What is the purpose of _rest parameters_?
+## 9. What is the purpose of _rest parameters_?
 How do we use them?
 Explain how do they differ from the `arguments` object.
-Illustrate the use of rest parameters by writing a function that takes any number of integers as arguments and returns their sum.**
+Illustrate the use of rest parameters by writing a function that takes any number of integers as arguments and returns their sum.

   ```javascript
   sum(1, 2, 10); // 13